 - Susan Aaronson, Research Professor and Director of the Digital Trade and Data Governance Hub at the George Washington University's Elliott School of International Affairs

-- Kristina Irion, Assistant Professor at the Institute for Information Law (IViR) University of Amsterdam
+- Kristina Irion, Associate Professor at the Institute for Information Law (IViR) University of Amsterdam

 - Kai Purnhagen, Chair of Food Law, Co-director of the Research unit on German and European Food law, Faculty of Life Sciences & Law and Economics, University of Bayreuth